+Instruction 3 Hours per week

-Instruction Duration of SEE SEE CIE Credits 3 Hours per week 3 Hours 60 Marks 40 Marks 3
+Duration of SEE 3 Hours

+SEE 60 Marks

+CIE 40 Marks

+Credits 3

 Pre-requisite: Knowledge of energy resources, Mathematics1

 - 1. To introduce Generation of power through conventional sources such as: Thermal, Hydro, Nuclear and Renewable energy sources - 2.
 To familiarize mechanical design of transmission lines and cables. - 3.
 To familiarize present practices in tariff calculations and understand the classification and Connection schemes of distribution systems